jaaaco/s3-backup-restore/readme.md

 When started container checks if there is archive present on S3 and restores it to mounted /data volume.

-Then it goes to cron-mode, making archive **in same S3 file** according to specified CRON_SCHEDULE.
+Then it goes to cron-mode, making archive **in the same S3 file** according to specified CRON_SCHEDULE.

 If you want backup file retention enable Versioning on S3 bucket and create S3 Life Cycle Rules to permanently delete older version after certain number of days.